PratikD115/pratik-D/README.md

 - 🤝 I’m looking for help with **Opensource Contributions.**

-- 👨‍💻 All of my projects are available at [https://github.com/helindevani](https://github.com/helindevani)
+- 👨‍💻 All of my projects are available at [https://github.com/PratikD115](https://github.com/PratikD115)

-- 💬 Ask me about **Java, C++, PHP, Data Structures And Algorithms, MySQL, JavaScript, HTML, CSS.**
+- 💬 Ask me about **Java, C++, Data Structures And Algorithms, MySQL, JavaScript, HTML, CSS, Django.**

-- 📫 How to reach me **helindevani111@gmail.com**
+- 📫 How to reach me **pratikdholariya97255@gmail.com**

 - ⚡ Fun fact **I Think Playing Chess That Will Be Use Devlop Our Mind In Logically Way.**